Pokecord-Official/Pokecord-Guide/commands/market.md

 # Market

 Market can be used to sell eligible pokemon to the bot or to other players.
-The market is carefully designed to prevent spam entries and unreasonable prices and comes with strict quality and inflation control.
+The market is designed to prevent spam entries and unreasonable prices and comes with strict quality and inflation control.
 This design comes with a few limitations and a small learning curve.
 :::danger Notice
 Market notifications are sent via direct message.
 Users with their DMs disabled wont receive this information.
 :::